CanEduDev/ros2-gateway-analysis/README.md

 ```

 Use timeout command to specify duration of recording.
+During recording, move the wheels using the radio, to get values other than 0.
 ```
 timeout 60 bash -c "candump -d -e -x -l can0 & ros2 bag record --topics /rover/wheel_front_left/wheel_status"
 ```

 Copy the data from the container to your filesystem.
 Adjust filenames to be correct.
 ```